Returns a list of warehouses, or locations, or stores.

 To populate the drop-down list of "home stores" or "sign-up stores" on customer form, see the API call getHomeStores instead.

-Retrieve warehouses that this particular authenticated user has access to.
+Retrieve warehouses that the specified user has access to.
 API call getWarehouses, on the other hand, returns all warehouses.

 To retrieve a list of locations, see getWarehouses.